Zimmer Biomet (ZBH)

 Larger companies benefit from economies of scale, where fixed costs like infrastructure, technology, and administration are spread over a higher volume of goods or services, reducing the cost per unit.
 Scale can also lead to bargaining power with suppliers, greater brand recognition, and more investment firepower.
 A virtuous cycle can ensue if a scaled company plays its cards right.

 Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
-Zimmer Biomet’s annualized revenue growth of 4.1% over the last two years is above its five-year trend, but we were still disappointed by the results.
+Zimmer Biomet’s annualized revenue growth of 5.5% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.

-Looking ahead, sell-side analysts expect revenue to grow 3.9% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and indicates its newer products and services will not accelerate its top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 4.7% over the next 12 months, similar to its two-year rate.
+This projection is underwhelming and suggests its newer products and services will not accelerate its top-line performance yet.

 7. Operating Margin

-This quarter, Zimmer Biomet generated an operating profit margin of 15.3%, up 1.2 percentage points year on year.
-This increase was a welcome development and shows it was more efficient.
+In Q4, Zimmer Biomet generated an operating margin profit margin of 6.9%, down 12.3 percentage points year on year.
+This contraction shows it was less efficient because its expenses grew faster than its revenue.

 8. Earnings Per Share

-In Q1, Zimmer Biomet reported EPS at $1.81, down from $1.94 in the same quarter last year.
-Despite falling year on year, this print beat analysts’ estimates by 2.3%.
-Over the next 12 months, Wall Street expects Zimmer Biomet’s full-year EPS of $7.87 to grow 7.1%.
+In Q4, Zimmer Biomet reported adjusted EPS of $2.42, up from $2.31 in the same quarter last year.
+This print was close to analysts’ estimates.
+Over the next 12 months, Wall Street expects Zimmer Biomet’s full-year EPS of $8.20 to grow 3%.

 9. Cash Is King